0xd4y/Notes/README.md

 # Notes
-Here is where I will upload some of my notes.
+Here is where I upload some of my notes.
 Typically they are related to information security.

 All dark mode notes can be found in their HTML format on my website: https://0xd4y.com/.